Majed J. Nesheiwat Convention Center: WWF/WWE

 The venue was also where Heenan Family members Big John Studd and Ken Patera faced André the Giant and S. D. Jones in a tag team match.
 After knocking Jones out of the ring, Studd and Patera then double teamed André, knocking him unconscious.
 Bobby Heenan then pulled a pair of scissors from his pocket which Studd used to cut The Giants long hair, with Vince McMahon claiming in commentary that they were raping André of his dignity.
 While it shocked the audience, in reality André had agreed to the haircut prior to the match as part of his ongoing feud with the 6'10" (208 cm) Studd over who was the true giant in professional wrestling.

 The only title change at the Civic Center during WWF Championship Wrestling tapings was on June 17, 1985 when The U.S. Express (Mike Rotundo and Barry Windham) defeated "The Foreign Legion" (The Iron Sheik and Nikolai Volkoff), regaining the WWF Tag Team Championship they had lost to the pair at Wrestlemania on March 31, 1985.
-The Mid Hudson Civic Center has also host a handful of episodes of Monday Night Raw between 1993 and 1995; the March 13, 1993 episode was the first to be taped outside New York City's Manhattan Center.
+The Mid Hudson Civic Center has also host a handful of episodes of Monday Night Raw between 1993 and 1995; the March 15, 1993 episode was the first to be taped outside New York City's Manhattan Center.

 At the final taping of Championship Wrestling on August 5, 1986 (aired August 30), Harley Race was crowned the "King of Wrestling" after winning the 1986 King of the Ring tournament.

 TNA Wrestling/Impact Wrestling

 Total Nonstop Action Wrestling taped their pay-per view event TNA One Night Only: #OldSchool at the venue on December 30, 2013.

-Impact Wrestling will hold their Rebellion pay-per view event at the venue on April 23, 2022.
+Impact Wrestling held their Rebellion pay-per view event at the venue on April 23, 2022.

 Notable performances

 Anthrax, Exodus and Helloween performed at the venue on May 12, 1989.
 It was the last show of the Headbangers Ball Tour.

+IRSL Roller Derby action was skated here in April 1986, featuring the legendary San Francisco Bay Bombers vs. The Southern Stars.
+Roller Derby legends Ann Calvello & Joan Weston squared off in a no holds barred slugfest.
+One for the ages, spectacular banked track action.

 System of a Down, Mr. Bungle, Incubus, and Puya performed on February 18, 2000 as part of the SnoCore Tour.

+Kiss performed at the venue on November 28, 1984, as part of their Animalize World Tour.
+This was the first show with lead guitarist, Mark St. John, playing the entire show.
+St. John only performed three shows (two in full) with the group before being permanently replaced by Bruce Kulick.